sebastiangreger/kirby3-commentions/README.md

 # Kirby 3 Commentions

-A minimalist comment system and Webmention endpoint.
+A minimalist, yet powerful and extendable, comment system and Webmention endpoint.

 * Comments can be submitted through a form on the page or as a [Webmention](https://indieweb.org/webmention).
 * Incoming webmentions are stored in a queue and processed asynchronously.
-* Comments can be approved/deleted in the Kirby Panel
+* Comments can be approved/deleted in the Kirby Panel using the built-in panel sections
+* A range of page(s) methods, API endpoints and hooks allow to build custom frontends, applications, and flows on top

 Versions 1.x (April 2020 and later) are no longer compatible with the exploratory 0.x versions.
 After upgrading, you will have to follow the [version migration instructions](/.github/VERSIONMIGRATION.md); to go back to an old version, the last release of the old branch was [0.3.0](https://github.com/sebastiangreger/kirby3-commentions/releases/tag/v0.3.0).